ictTuri/LMS-ikub-intership/README.md

 * Access to create, read, update and delete to users and user-roles
 * Can not delete a role user relation if it is the only one for the user
 * Can add new user-role relations
+* Can not delete book idf it is taken/rezerved
 * Access to activate deactivated user
 * Can soft delete and hard delete users
 * Can add roles to his account and have additional accesses
+* Have Crud Access on Rezervation Table

 _User_ Secretary:
 * Access to create, read, update and delete books
 * Can not add a book if the book already exist
+* Can not delete book idf it is taken/rezerved
+* Have Crud Access on Rezervation Table
+* Can Close a rezervation

 _User_ Student
 * After activation user has access to view books
 * Can view books by id and all
+* Can rezerve a book that is not taken already

 ---
 #### Maven Testing